 If you’re competent at reading a set of instructions, it should only take you 10 minutes to get this Aldi pizza oven built ready for baking.
 But keep an eye out, as a couple of the parts (the brackets that the hinge bars slot through for the two front doors) on the model we looked at had bent out of shape in transit and needed straightening.
 This was fairly easy to do, but a bit disappointing.
 Also taking some of the shine off our £100 purchase was the fact that the black finish had worn off some of the parts, so it already looked a bit shabby before we’d even lit it for the first time.

-That bits can get bent out of shape before you’ve even put this pizza oven together illustrates that it’s not the sturdiest of designs.
+The fact that bits can get bent out of shape before you’ve even put this pizza oven together illustrates that it’s not the sturdiest of designs.
 If you anticipate the build quality of a cheap barbecue, you won’t be setting yourself up for disappointment.
 If you’ve been tempted into buying a pizza oven by sexier-looking models, such as the Jamie Oliver Pizza Oven, then you’ll need to lower your expectations slightly.
 But then you’ll also only be paying £100 for this Aldi Pizza Oven, whereas one of Jamie Oliver’s will cost you upwards of a grand.

 Cooking with the Aldi pizza oven